rweckert/yad-14.0-Setup-From-Scratch/README.md

 - intltool
 - build-essential

-Learn more about these pre-requisite packages below in the 'Pre-Requisite Package Information' section below.
+Learn more about these pre-requisite packages below in the 'Pre-Requisite Package Information' section.

 ### Pre-Requisite Installation: